ZOA-account/incident-reporting/README.md

 * Administrative features (for IT admins, extends the super user features):
   * Set up special roles for security advisors, IT administrators, and country directors (national management staff).

+## Before you install

+While the application is free to deploy if you are already using the required licenses, there are some important things to consider before deploying.

+1. This application has no official support channels
+2. The Power Platform is a relatively young part of Microsoft 365, and not all aspects of it are mature
+3. This application is fully dependent on Microsoft's continuation the SaaS applications Power Apps and Power Automate (Flow) and SharePoint integration with it
+4. While making modifications to a Power Apps project requires less knowledge than making modifications to a traditional web application, many modifications to the app (from turning on/off features to adding/removing form questions) have to be done through Power Apps studio
+5. Mid-tier smartphones struggle to render the input form quickly.
+This issue may be fixed in a future release, however with smartphones becoming more performant this issue may be resolved in a few years.
+Most laptops seem to render the form fine

+## Other documents

-  To install the application, read the [installation guide](InstallationGuide.md).
+  * To install the application, read the [installation guide](InstallationGuide.md).
-  For more information about the design of the application, read the [TechnicalDocumentation](TechnicalDocumentation).
+  * For more information about the design of the application, read the [technical documentation](TechnicalDocumentation).